 Recurrent retinoblastoma occurs, when cancer comes back after it has been treated and diagnosed.
 Both extraocular and intraocular retinoblastoma might have probable chances of remittance.

 In addition, improving awareness about retinoblastoma is a worthwhile goal, and any eye complaint merits careful attention from all nursing and medical personnel.
 Improving awareness regarding retinoblastoma is especially important in developing countries, as the incidences of eye cancer are increasing, and many children die undiagnosed or have advanced disease at presentation, due to delay in referral to an oncology centre.
 Retinoblastoma educational and public awareness campaigns have been shown to increase referrals, decrease rates of advanced disease, and improve outcomes in low and middle-income countries.

 However, side effects of retinoblastoma surgery, radiation therapy to the head and certain chemotherapy drugs, such as cisplatin and carboplatin (Paraplatin, Paraplatin AQ), may cause hearing loss when they are given to very young children.
-The other eye problems include difficulty in judging distance between objects and difficulty seeing to the side (peripheral vision).
-Eye problems can also lead to changes in balance.

 Retinoblastoma is the most common cancer among children, which starts in the retina.
 It generally develops before the age of 5.
 One out of three children with retinoblastoma develops cancer in both eyes.
 The most common symptom of retinoblastoma is a visible whiteness in the pupil, called cat's eye reflex or leukocoria.
 As per the scope of the report, the retinoblastoma tretament market is sub divided into treatment type, type of retinoblastoma, type of staging and geography.

 |By Treatment Type|